gdwais/node-starter-graphql/README.md

-# NODE-starter
+# NODE-starter-graphql

-Simple starter application for a NodeJS REST api
+Simple starter application for a NodeJS REST api with graphql